Titanium: Oxides, sulfides, and alkoxides

 The most important oxide is TiO2, which exists in three important polymorphs; anatase, brookite, and rutile.
-All three are white diamagnetic solids, although mineral samples can appear dark (see rutile).
+All three are white diamagnetic solids, although mineral samples can appear dark, as in rutile.
 They adopt polymeric structures in which Ti is surrounded by six oxide ligands that link to other Ti centers.

 The term titanates usually refers to titanium(IV) compounds, as represented by barium titanate (BaTiO3).
 With a perovskite structure, this material exhibits piezoelectric properties and is used as a transducer in the interconversion of sound and electricity.
 Many minerals are titanates, such as ilmenite (FeTiO3).
 Star sapphires and rubies get their asterism (star-forming shine) from the presence of titanium dioxide impurities.

 A variety of reduced oxides (suboxides) of titanium are known, mainly reduced stoichiometries of titanium dioxide obtained by atmospheric plasma spraying.
 Ti3O5, described as a Ti(IV)-Ti(III) species, is a purple semiconductor produced by reduction of TiO2 with hydrogen at high temperatures, and is used industrially when surfaces need to be vapor-coated with titanium dioxide: it evaporates as pure TiO, whereas TiO2 evaporates as a mixture of oxides and deposits coatings with variable refractive index.
 Also known is Ti2O3, with the corundum structure, and TiO, with the rock salt structure, although often nonstoichiometric.

 The alkoxides of titanium(IV), prepared by treating TiCl4 with alcohols, are colorless compounds that convert to the dioxide on reaction with water.
 They are industrially useful for depositing solid TiO2 via the sol-gel process.
 Titanium isopropoxide is used in the synthesis of chiral organic compounds via the Sharpless epoxidation.

 Titanium forms a variety of sulfides, but only TiS2 has attracted significant interest.
 It adopts a layered structure and was used as a cathode in the development of lithium batteries.
 Because Ti(IV) is a "hard cation", the sulfides of titanium are unstable and tend to hydrolyze to the oxide with release of hydrogen sulfide.